meghana315/financial-document-analyzer-debug/README.md

 }
 ```

-### Interactive Docs (Swagger UI)
+### 🌐 Open This in Your Browser
-Once the server is running, open your browser and go to:
+Once the server is running, open your browser and go to this URL to test the API:
 ```
 http://127.0.0.1:8000/docs
 ```